kopia/kopia/site/content/docs/Repositories/_index.md

 Select the `Azure Blob Storage` option in the `Repository` tab in `KopiaUI`.
 Then, follow on-screen instructions.
 You will need to enter `Container` name, `Storage Account` name and either `Access Key` or `SAS Token`.
 You can optionally enter an `Azure Storage Domain`.

 You will next need to enter the repository password that you want.
-Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!
+Remember, this [password is used to encrypt your data](../faqs/#how-do-i-enable-encryption), so make sure it is a secure password!
 At this same password screen, you have the option to change the `Encryption` algoirthm, `Hash` algorithm, `Splitter` algorithm, `Repository Format`, `Username`, and `Hostname`.
 Click the `Show Advanced Options` button to access these settings.
 If you do not understand what these settings are, do not change them because the default settings are the best settings.

-> NOTE: Some settings, such as object locking and [actions](../docs/advanced/actions/), can only be enabled when you create a new `repository` using command-line (see next section).
+> NOTE: Some settings, such as [actions](../advanced/actions/), can only be enabled when you create a new `repository` using command-line (see next section).
 However, once you create the `repository` via command-line, you can use the `repository` as normal in Kopia GUI: just connect to the `repository` as described above after you have created it in command-line.

 Once you do all that, your repository should be created and you can start backing up your data!